-Now, I’m not against the app.
-I’m not against the rewards or anything extra the app may give to users.
-This is all an individual heart issue for us.
+Now, I’m not against the rewards or anything extra the app may give to users for being productive.
+(I AM against the app for other reasons, however.)

 Why do we read scripture?
 Using this app, other apps, or an actual physical Bible.
 Is it because we feel like we have to?
 So we can scratch another markdown seeing how consistent we are.

 “I’ve read the Bible so many times.”